 How to Highlight Changes Between Two Versions of LaTeX Files

 When working with LaTeX documents, it’s often necessary to compare two versions of a file to identify changes.
-This guide will walk you through the process of highlighting differences between two LaTeX files using latexdiff
+This guide will walk you through the process of highlighting differences between two LaTeX files using latexdiff.

 Prerequisites